- Author: Eich Eyf

 This will help to automate some of the more time-consuming tasks and will also allow for more realistic and lifelike animations.

-Use of Volumetric Capture: Volumetric capture is a technique that allows to capture the actor’s performance in 3D, creating a highly realistic digital version of the actor.
+Volumetric capture is a technique that allows for capturing the actor’s performance in 3D, creating a highly realistic digital version of the actor.

 This technology will be used more and more in animation and visual effects, creating more realistic characters and allowing for more flexibility in the animation process.